Everything You Need to Know About Save-the-Dates

-You’ve celebrated your engagement and the planning is underway—time to get your guests in the loop by sending them a wedding save-the-date card.
+You've celebrated your engagement, the planning is underway, and it's time to get your guests in the loop by sending a wedding save-the-date card.
 This pre-invitation officially announces your wedding date and lets guests know that they will, in fact, be invited to the celebration.
 But what is a save-the-date exactly?
 And do you really need it?
 We cover basic questions, etiquette concerns and style inquiries so you'll be fully prepared with your save-the-dates.
 It'll be worth the time and effort (mainly so your guests are able to block off the date).
 You can also purchase your save-the-date cards on The Knot Invitations, so you can do everything (create a wedding website, craft a registry, hire your pros) all in one place.
 But before you purchase, you'll want to do some research.
 Here are the answers to all your burning save-the-date etiquette questions.

 Do we have to send save-the-dates?

 As a general rule, it's best to start spreading the news around six months prior to the ceremony (eight months for a faraway destination or holiday weekend).
-This gives invitees plenty of time to book their travel, save a bit of cash and ask for days off from work.
+This gives invitees plenty of time to book their travel, budget appropriately and ask for days off from work.
 Any earlier and it may slip their minds; any later and it might as well be an invitation.

 Who should receive a save-the-date?

 You should send your save-the-dates to anyone you want at your wedding.
-Even if you've already received verbal confirmations from certain guests, you should still send them a save-the-date (bridesmaids, siblings and parents).
-Just remember: Only send them to those whom you definitely want to attend.
+Even if you've already received verbal confirmations from certain guests, you should still send them a save-the-date (members of your wedding party, siblings and parents).
+Just remember: Only send it to those whom you definitely want to attend.
 Imagine sending a save-the-date without following up with an invitation.
 It's not recommended.

-At this point, you may not have have figured out all the specifics of your day, and that's 100 percent okay.
+At this point, you may not have figured out all the specifics of your day, and that's 100 percent okay.
 But there is key information you'll want to include on your pre-invite.
-The save-the-date should definitely include your and your fiancé's names, wedding date (or dates, for a wedding weekend), location (a town or city is helpful, even if the venue isn't booked yet) and a notice for a formal invitation to follow.
-Ideally, your save-the-dates are the best place to share your wedding website link, where guests can find more in-depth information like links to your registry, timely updates regarding your nuptials and a schedule of events.
+The save-the-date should definitely include your and your partner's names, wedding date (or dates, for a wedding weekend), location (a town or city is helpful, even if the venue isn't booked yet) and a notice for a formal invitation to follow.
+Ideally, your save-the-dates should share your wedding website link, where guests can find more in-depth information like links to your registry, timely updates regarding your nuptials and a schedule of events.

 While extra-early RSVPs would ideally give you a head start on your head count, this plan has the potential to backfire, since the excess of cushion time might cause some guests to put off replying and forget altogether.
 So, at this point, an RSVP shouldn't be expected—after all, this is the correspondence that gives guests an opportunity to figure out what their RSVP will be when the formal invitation arrives.